ursulinakoelbener/lumacss-data-mining-in-R/README.md

 nD        | Array                   |

 A "tibble" is also a data frame, but from the tidyverse package set, which shows the data type as well.

+### Vectors
+There are two types of vectors: atomic, list
+A vector in R is either an atomic vector or of type mode list or expression.
+The atomic modes are "logical", "integer", "numeric" (synonym "double"), "complex", "character" and "raw".

+**Subsetting**
+1. '[]' use for atomic vectors and list
+2. '[[]]' use for atomic vectors and list
+3. '$' only use for  list

 ## Web Scraping
 * A regular expression is a sequence of characters that specifies a match pattern in text.